Building Permit Fee Schedule Update – Effective April 15, 2026

 Work Not Requiring a Permit

-• Repair of minor water leaks that do not involve structural, mechanical, or electrical systems.
+• Repair of minor water leaks (attributed to plumbing, i.e., drain cleaning and rodding, and the repair or replacement of existing faucets, fill valves, flushometers and similar fixture trim and fittings) that do not involve structural, mechanical, or electrical systems.

-How to handle existing Permits for properties that now have Hurricane Damage
+How to handle existing Permits for properties that now have damage from a disaster event

 If the additional damage exceeds the scope of the existing Record Type, you must re-apply with the correct Record Type.
 The original Permit or Permit Application will be voided, allowing the new Permit Application, covering all work, to be issued.